The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 I don't see any sign of it.

-Remember, did you were you here?
+Remember, were you here?

 Did you hear me report my secret bit of information from somebody who attended the Republican Senate retreat?